Best Smart Home Devices for Renters in 2026

 7. Kasa Smart Plug Mini — Best Budget Automation

-Transform any dumb appliance into a smart one for $15.
-Coffee maker, floor lamp, fan — schedule them, control them remotely, or tie them into Alexa/Google Home routines.
+Transform any dumb appliance into a smart one for just $15.
+Coffee maker, floor lamp, fan — you can schedule them, control them remotely, or tie them into Alexa/Google Home routines.
 These are the most low-risk, high-payoff smart home upgrade available.
-Get two or three.
+Honestly, just get two or three.

 Verdict: Buy in a 4-pack.
 They’re the easiest upgrade on this list with zero lease concerns.